archelogos/CarND-Advanced-Lane-Lines/README.md

                                 /np.absolute(2*right_fit_cr[0])
 ```

-First, both lines were fitted to a second order polynomial in meters and it was applied the radius of curvature formula to get
+Both lines were fitted to a second order polynomial in meters and then the radius of curvature of each line was obtained applying its formula.
-the radius of each line.

-To determine mean radius of curvature of that point, it was just calculated the mean of both values.
+The radius of curvature was just calculated taking the mean of both values.

 ```python
 curverad = int((left.radius_of_curvature + right.radius_of_curvature)/2)